Benchmarking Robustness of Machine Reading Comprehension Models: Introduction

-Instead of constructing a new benchmark from scratch, we leverage on an existing MRC benchmark RACE~\cite{Race}, where we apply our proposed perturbations on the RACE test set to form a new set of adversarial test sets which we name as AdvRACE.
-We choose to construct our benchmark based RACE for the following reasons: 1) The format of multiple-choice MRC allows more types of attacks.
-For example, we generated new distractors to replace the original ones as a novel way of attack.
-2) RACE covers a diverse set of linguistic phenomena and reasoning types, and has been used widely for evaluation of NLU models.
-For example, recent pretrained language models like XLNet~\cite{XLNet}, RoBERTa~\cite{Roberta} and ALBERT~\cite{ALBERT} have all used RACE to test their language representation ability.
-By constructing an adversarial version of RACE, we allow the community to compare and analyse their robustness easily.
+Instead of constructing a new dataset from scratch, we leverage on an existing MRC dataset RACE~\cite{Race}, where we apply our proposed attacks on the RACE test set to form our AdvRACE benchmark.
+We choose to construct our benchmark based on RACE because: 1) The multiple-choice format supports more types of attacks.
+We generated new distractors to replace the original ones as a novel attack method.
+2) RACE covers a diverse set of linguistic phenomena and reasoning types, and has been used widely for evaluating NLU performance~\cite{XLNet,Roberta,ALBERT}.